Let’s agree to this – your relationships can make you happy. Or unhappy.

 So, here’s a big idea: consciously participate in meaningful relationships, and you’ll have a meaningful life.

 Some people recommend that you should “invest” in relationships – I disagree.

-When you invest in something, you expect a profit or a tangible result out of that investment.
-If you do the same with your relationships, sooner or later, they will go sour.
+When you “invest” in something, you expect a profit out of that investment.
+If you do it with your relationships, sooner or later, they will go sour.
 And you, unhappy.

 But when you participate in something, you don’t expect any outcome out of your participation.
 Genuine participation means real life, lived in the moment, without any expectation or a desire for a tangible result whatsoever.

 To observe genuine participation in action, watch the behavior of a 3-year-old child.
 She’d not invest her time into any activity.
 She’d participate.
 May it be playing with her friends.
 May it be interacting with her parents in her wordless way…observe her participation.

 It is essential to understand the distinction between investing in relationships vs. participating in relationships.

 When you understand this distinction, it will change how you treat other people.
 A couple of examples: